By Robert Kinsler, Founder & CEO of United Fray and Guest Blogger on the Suitless Blog.

 After coming up with your own ways that are unique to your culture to integrate non work style conversations, you’ll want to explore other ways to recreate those fun shared experiences and conversations.
 Whatever activity you pick for your team, remember that it’s just the backdrop.
 Try to create an opportunity for everyone to connect in a real, tangible way.
 Encourage everyone to focus on the interaction and not the “wow” factor.
 Fun, lighthearted activities can go a long way.
 From trivia and Pictionary to cocktail and cooking classes, the options are endless.

 3. Being intentional is key for team building during Covid.

 While the activity itself isn’t the focal point and spur of the moment conversations are encouraged, it’s very important to have a fully planned out effort in place prior to the team-building opportunity.
 Let everyone know the purpose and intent of coming together in advance.
 This will strengthen the narrative around the crucial need for connectivity and team building during Covid in a remote environment.

 At this point in the pandemic, everyone has pretty much reached maximum capacity on their daily Zoom meetings.
 While a total necessity for professionals in the era of Covid, adding extra Zooms to the schedule is probably going to get a thumbs down from most of your team.
 When planning a team-building activity, keep it within typical workday hours.
 Rare exceptions might exist.
 Nevertheless, keep any additional Zoom calls within the 9 to 5.
 This will drive better participation and appreciation for the activity.

 5. Outside facilitators can play a big role.

-As you continue to strengthen your team’s connection, collaboration and positive energy via remote team-building opportunities, remember that employees are eager for creative outlets and pockets of fun in their daily lives and providing them is how the best companies achieve outsized results.
+To conclude, as you continue to strengthen your team’s connection, collaboration and positive energy via remote team-building opportunities, remember that employees are eager for creative outlets and pockets of fun in their daily lives and providing them is how the best companies achieve outsized results.